 Born in Wooster, OH, Joshua “Josh” Torrence and his family moved to Lexington, SC in 1992.
-When White Knoll High School opened its doors in August 2000, Josh Torrence was among the students attending the new school and he was immediately chosen to play as offensive tackle on the first JV football team.
+When White Knoll High School opened its doors in August 2000, Josh Torrence was among the students attending the new school and he was immediately chosen to play as an offensive tackle on the first JV football team.
 He was the ultimate team player and contributed to the team with his generosity, relentless work ethic, positive attitude, and constant concern for the team.
 In fact, he always had the dirtiest jersey and could always be found in the weight room until it closed working to improve himself.
 Because of his dedication to the sport, his senior year he became an excellent varsity lineman.
-Josh also participated in track and field, and set some of the school’s earliest records.
+Josh also participated in track and field and set some of the school’s earliest records.

 Upon graduation, Josh joined another team, the United States Marine Corps.
 In April 2004, Josh graduated from recruit training at Parris Island, SC and traveled to Camp Pendleton, CA where he was assigned to an amphibious assault vehicle unit.
 In September 2004, Josh was shipped to Al-Asad, Iraq for duty in the War on Terror.
 Shortly after arrival, Joshua and his crew members were transferred to Fallujah where he served as Lance Corporal with the 2nd Amphibian Assault Battalion, 2nd Marine Division.
 While on patrol, Josh lost his life doing what he loved best, being a part of a team and serving his country.